erodriguez541/donutProject/README.md

 # donutProject
 Creating a Donut and Daily Joke App

-Chris notes - google places api, google maps api, door dash api, nutri facts api
+Chris notes - app opens and user inputs address and pushs submit, the app then returns a list of closest places to get a donut and offers an option for delivery through doordash.